BucketBee/gitHUB/LAtE Documentation/Session 1/Junkers/Encounters/Red vs Blu.md

 Andertoj
 ---
->"No i'm the one who should apoligize"
+>"No I'm the one who should apoligize"

 Keone
 ---